TLuckh/SimpleContextMenus/README.md

 Each file has the following naming convention:
 See SimpleContextMenu.cs/NamingConventionParser documentation.

+Note that the file extension restrictions do not affect the passed selection, only whether or not the context menu is visible.

 So clicking the file in the context menu will execute cmd, which in turn calls Python with the following arguments: